NSombekke/Logic-LLM/blogpost.md

 ## <a name="ltl">Linear Temporal Logic</a>
 Introduction to the grammar of LTL.
 Linear-time Temporal Logic (LTL) Natural language-to-LTL.

 ### <a name="ltl">Symbolic Reasoner</a>
 ### Buchi Automaton
-For temporal reasoning, we incorporate a libary for translating LTL formulas with finite-trace semantics to automato.
-This allows for satisfiability and validity reasoning over finite traces.
+For temporal reasoning, we incorporate a libary for translating LTL formulas (in CNF form) with finite-trace semantics into a minimal Deterministic Finite state Automaton (DFA) using MONA [3].
+This DFA captures the temporal constraints specified by the LTL formula and enables efficient reasoning over finite traces.
+The trace-based satisfiability reasoning enhances the framework's ability to handle temporal aspects of logical reasoning problems.

 #### <a name="ltl">Drone Planning Domain</a>
 - Drone navigation command in natural language into an LTL expression
 - Different paper feeds this LTL expression in to a trajectory planner that can plan the task in a predefined environment.